-Transitional - The Transitional segment refers to businesses that are marked for closure and are currently being taught out.
-As of March 31, 2024, there were no campuses classified in the Transitional segment.
-However, in the prior year the Company's Somerville, Massachusetts campus was classified in the Transitional segment and was fully taught out as of December 31, 2023.
+Transitional - The Transitional segment refers to campuses that have been marked for closure and are being taught out.
+As of June 30, 2024, no campuses were classified in the Transitional segment.
+During the prior year, the Company's Somerville, Massachusetts campus was classified in the Transitional segment.
+It was fully taught out as of December 31, 2023.

 We evaluate performance based on operating results.
-Adjustments to reconcile segment results to consolidated results are included in the caption "Corporate," which primarily includes unallocated corporate activity.
+Adjustments to reconcile segment results with consolidated results are included in the caption "Corporate," which primarily includes unallocated corporate activity.